Version 2.2.0 Winter ’21

 - Define Zephyr Cloud and Zephyr Server connection details

-Please refer to Zephyr Cloud (GA) and Zephyr Server (beta) for more information.
+Please refer to Zephyr Cloud and Server for more information.

 Chrome 85 compatibility